citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateMachineCatalogProvisioningSchemeRequestModel.md

 `func (o *CreateMachineCatalogProvisioningSchemeRequestModel) UnsetCustomProperties()`

 UnsetCustomProperties ensures that no value is present for CustomProperties, not even an explicit nil
+### GetCustomPropertiesInString

+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) GetCustomPropertiesInString() string`

+GetCustomPropertiesInString returns the CustomPropertiesInString field if non-nil, zero value otherwise.

+### GetCustomPropertiesInStringOk

+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) GetCustomPropertiesInStringOk() (*string, bool)`

+GetCustomPropertiesInStringOk returns a tuple with the CustomPropertiesInString field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustomPropertiesInString

+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) SetCustomPropertiesInString(v string)`

+SetCustomPropertiesInString sets CustomPropertiesInString field to given value.

+### HasCustomPropertiesInString

+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) HasCustomPropertiesInString() bool`

+HasCustomPropertiesInString returns a boolean if a field has been set.

+### SetCustomPropertiesInStringNil

+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) SetCustomPropertiesInStringNil(b bool)`

+ SetCustomPropertiesInStringNil sets the value for CustomPropertiesInString to be an explicit nil

+### UnsetCustomPropertiesInString
+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) UnsetCustomPropertiesInString()`

+UnsetCustomPropertiesInString ensures that no value is present for CustomPropertiesInString, not even an explicit nil
 ### GetResetAdministratorPasswords

 `func (o *CreateMachineCatalogProvisioningSchemeRequestModel) GetResetAdministratorPasswords() bool`